 INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

-Pete Way is known as one of the original bad boys of rock ‘n roll, but he’s also a highly respected musician and songwriter.
-Way is best known as the founding member and bass player of the British hard rock legends U.F.O., with whom he played for over 30 years.
+Pete Way is one of the original bad boys of rock ‘n roll, but he’s also a highly respected musician and songwriter.
+Way is best known as the founding member and bass player of the British hard rock legends U.F.O.
+He played with the band for over 30 years.
 After Way first split with U.F.O.
-(1982), he formed the band Fastway with former Motörhead guitarist “Fast” Eddie Clarke.
+(1982), he formed Fastway with former Motörhead guitarist “Fast” Eddie Clarke.
 Way left the band for legal reasons and briefly joined Ozzy Osbourne’s touring band.
 Later in the same year, Way formed his own band Waysted, which enjoyed mainstream success in the mid-’80s.
 Way’s long on/off relationship with U.F.O. came to its end in 2008 because of his serious health issues.
 Except for collaboration with his former U.F.O. colleague Michael Schenker, with whom he released the album TEMPLE OF ROCK in 2011, Way hasn’t been seen much in public for a long time.
 In 2017, Way released an autobiography: “A Fast Ride Out of Here: Confessions of Rock’s Most Dangerous Man,” and one year later, he announced the formation of the Pete Way Band.
 It took another year and several line-up changes, but the band finally started touring in early June of 2019.
-At the Sweden Rock Festival, I had the chance to sit down with the man himself and discuss the things that happened in the past years and the Pete Way Band’s future.
+At the Sweden Rock Festival, I had the chance to sit down with the man himself and discuss what happened in the past years and the Pete Way Band’s future.

 BACK IN ACTION